sciai-lab/lab-webpage/_members/manuel-klockow.md

 # Manuel Klockow

-I am currently working on my physics master thesis in the Scientific AI lab.
+I am currently working on my physics PhD in the Scientific AI lab.
 Before going to Heidelberg, I studied physics and computer science at TU Darmstadt and FSU Jena.
 My research interests include machine learning and its applications in physics, which is why I am currently working on applying equivariant machine learning to density functional theory.

 In addition, I also have a deep interest in theoretical physics, which was my main focus next to machine learning during my studies.